mehmetsahindev/github-finder/README.md

 ## Usage

 Go to [https://github.com/settings/developers](https://github.com/settings/developers) portal and create an app.
-Get the Client ID and Client Secret and it to the .env file.
+Get the Client ID and Client Secret and add to the .env file.

 ```env
 REACT_APP_GITHUB_CLIENT_ID='your client ID'